Philip the Tetrarch

 Philip received the tetrarchy of Iturea, Trachonitis, Gaulanitis, Batanea, and Auranitis following the death of his father.

 Philip the Tetrarch (c.
 26 BCE - 34 CE), was the son of Herod the Great and his fifth wife, Cleopatra of Jerusalem.
-As a Tetrarch, he ruled over the northeast part of his father's kingdom between 4 BCE and 34 CE after Herod's death.
-He was a half-brother of Herod Antipas and Herod Archelaus.
-He is not the same person as Herod the Younger, whom some writers call Herod Philip I. To distinguish the two, he is called Herod Philip II by some writers (see "Naming convention").
+As a tetrarch, i.e. ruler over one of the four unequal parts into which his father's kingdom was divided, namely the northeastern one, he maintained his rule from Herod's death in 4 BCE until his own in 34 CE.
+This arrangement is known as the Herodian tetrarchy, all four heirs remaining client rulers of Rome, like Herod himself.
+The other three were his half-brothers Herod Antipas and Herod Archelaus, and his aunt Salome I. He is not the same person as Herod the Younger, whom some writers call Herod Philip I. To distinguish the two, he is called Herod Philip II by some writers (see "Naming convention").

 Territory

 Philip ruled territories which the Gospel of Luke lists as Iturea and Trachonitis and Flavius Josephus lists as Gaulanitis, Trachonitis and Paneas as well as Batanea, Trachonitis, Auranitis, and "a certain part of what is called the House of Zenodorus".

 As the capital of his tetrarchy, Philip rebuilt the city of Caesarea Philippi, calling it by his own name to distinguish it from the Caesarea on the sea-coast.